1948 Democratic National Convention

-Organization
+Keynote speech

 The convention was called to order by the permanent chairman, Senator Alben W. Barkley of Kentucky.
 With delegates demoralized by Republican wins in 1946 that had given them control of Congress, and what appeared to be Truman's slim chance for reelection in his own right, on July 13 Barkley gave the keynote speech, as he had in 1932 and 1936.
 He roused the delegates with his opening declaration "We have assembled here for a great purpose.
 We are here to give the American people an accounting of our stewardship in the administration of their affairs for sixteen outstanding, eventful years, for not one of which we make an apology!"
 Barkley continued by recalling the bad times of the Great Depression of the 1930s to turn the Republicans' most-repeated attack back on them.
 Republicans proposed "to clean the cobwebs" from the federal government.
 Said Barkley: "I am not an expert on cobwebs.
 But if my memory does not betray me, when the Democratic party took over ... sixteen years ago, even the spiders were so weak from starvation they could not weave a cobweb in any department of the government in Washington!"
 Barkley concluded his hour-long oration with a visionary call for the Democrats to "lead the children of men ... into a free world and a free life," which inspired the delegates to cheer for more than 30 minutes.
-His rhetorical effort had the effect of energizing delegates, who began to recover their enthusiasm.
-It also had the effect of propelling Barkley towards the vice presidential nomination.
+His rhetorical effort energized delegates, who began to recover their enthusiasm.
+It also propelled Barkley towards the vice presidential nomination.